bccp/nbodykit/docs/installing.rst

 - `astropy`_ : a community Python library for astronomy
 - `pfft-python`_  : a Python binding of `pfft`_, a massively parallel Fast Fourier Transform implementation with pencil domains
 - `pmesh`_     :  a particle mesh framework in Python
-- `kdcount`_   : pair-counting and friend-of-friend clustering with KD-Tree
+- `kdcount`_   : pair-counting and Friends-of-Friends clustering with KD-Tree
 - `bigfile`_   :  a reproducible, massively parallel IO library for hierarchical data
 - `MP-sort`_   : massively parallel sorting
 - `sharedmem`_ : in-node parallelism with fork and copy-on-write